open-component-model/ocm/examples/lib/tour/04-working-with-config/README.md

 	fmt.Printf("this a typical ocm config file:\n--- begin ocmconfig ---\n%s--- end ocmconfig ---\n", string(spec))
 ```

-The result should look similar to (but with reorderd fields):
+The result should look similar to (but with reordered fields):
 ```yaml
 type: generic.config.ocm.software
 configurations: